 Floating in between 2200+ temples while you slowly feel the comfortable heat of the rising sun on your face.
 Experience Bagan in a unique way by a sunrise balloon flight. (book your flight here)

 7. Explore Inle Lake by boat

-Complete villages made of wood and/or bamboo are living on the waters of Inle Lake.
+Complete villages made of wood and/or bamboo stand on/above the waters of Inle Lake.
 See how the local people work in the floating gardens or on their fishing boats.
 Visit the long-necked women and clothing factories.

 8. Hike Hpan Pu Mountain